About the Manual

 How can I find out what all the scientific and medical words mean in the NIPCM?

-A glossary section has been provided in the NIPCM website.
+A glossary section has been provided.

 Does the NIPCM website work on mobile devices?